Wikimedia movement: Wikimedia Foundation

-The Wikimedia Foundation (WMF) is an American non-profit and charitable organization headquartered in San Francisco, California.
+The Wikimedia Foundation (WMF) is an American non-profit and charitable organization headquartered in San Francisco.
 It owns the domain names and maintains most of the movement's websites.
+According to WMF's 2015 financial statements, in 2015 WMF had a budget of US$72 million, spending US$52 million on its operation, and increasing its reserves to US$82 million.
+WMF is primarily funded by donations with the average donation being $15.

 WMF was founded in 2003 by Jimmy Wales so that there would be an independent charitable entity responsible for the domains and trademarks, and so that Wikipedia and its sister projects could be funded through non-profit means in the future.
 Its purpose was "... to empower and engage people around the world to collect and develop educational content under a free license or in the public domain, and to disseminate it effectively and globally."

-According to WMF's 2015 financial statements, in 2015 WMF had a budget of US$72 million, spending US$52 million on its operation, and increasing its reserves to US$82 million.
-WMF is primarily funded by donations with the average donation being $15.

 Wikimedia user groups

 There are over 800 language editions of different Wikimedia projects, each with groups of editors working on areas of shared interest.
 Some have Wikiprojects with their own project pages, membership lists, and open task trackers.
 Some also register as community user groups to participate in movement governance, use community logos outside of the wikis, and receive grants for events and projects.
-As of 2023, there are over 130 user groups.
+As of 2023, there are over 140 user groups.